haridas/haridas.github.com/src/articles/find-the-absolute-path-in-shell-script.rst

-What is the use of this script -- Yeah, this script is really helpful when you are looking for a stable deployment of a multi-file project in a Unix based systems.
+What is the use of this script -- Yeah, this script is really helpful when you are looking for a stable deployment of a multi-file project in a Unix based system.
 For these type of deployments you have to deal with the SYSTEM_PATH and PROJECT_HOME_DIR etc, to make our project run properly by including relative files correctly from the system path.
 Commonly what we do is, we hard code the SYSTEM PATH information to a